lalsa0512chourasia/lifecycle-practice/src/reactfea.md

 5.=>React js is all about components.
 6.=>React JS application is made up of multiple components and each component has its own logic and controls

+# Advantagse of React :-
+- virtual DOM is a virtual representation of the real DOM.
+Each time the data changes in a react app, a new virtual DOM gets created.
+- Free and Open Source Library
+- Large Community Support.

 Q2.Features of React:
 1.JSX (JavaScript Syntax Extension)
 2.Virtual DOM